weinholt/akku/README.md

 ## Usage

-Here's a high level view of how to get started:
+How to get started with a new project:

- - Create a new directory for your project or go to your existing project directory.
+ - Run `akku init project-name`.
+This creates a new project from a template.
+You can also safely run akku in your existing project directory.
- - Run `akku list` to list the packages (`akku update` downloads the package index).
+ - Run `akku list` to list available packages (`akku update` downloads the package index).
  - Run `akku install <pkg>` to install a named package.
 This also installs the code in your current directory into `.akku`.
  - Run `source .akku/bin/activate` (in bash) to prepare the